-Treasure Keepers Children's Centre Inc. is licensed by Manitoba Early Learning and Child Care for Arborgate Location-15 school-aged children (ages 5-12), 24 preschool children (aged 2-5) and 8 infants (aged 12 weeks-2 years).
+Treasure Keepers Children's Centre Inc. is licensed by Manitoba Early Learning and Child Care Program, Arborgate School Location-15 school-aged children (ages 5-12), 24 preschool children (aged 2-5) and 8 infants (aged 12 weeks-2 years)

-Applicants for Child Care spaces will be processed on a first-come first-served basis with subsidized families taking priority.
-Waiting lists will be maintained.
+Applicants for Child Care spaces will be processed on a first-come first-served basis with subsidized families and already attending families taking priority.
+Waiting lists will be maintained on our Fastoche Waitlist.
+Applications for full-time spaces will take priority over part-time spaces and subsidized over non-subsidized families.

-Families are responsible for fees for regularly scheduled days regardless if it lands on a holiday or inservice day.
+Families are responsible for fees for regularly scheduled days regardless of if it lands on a Statutory Holiday Day.